+Management of the Authority is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing our audit, we considered the Ottawa County Governmental Building Authority, Ottawa County, Oklahoma's internal control over financial reporting as a basis for designing our audit procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Ottawa County Governmental Building Authority, Ottawa County, Oklahoma's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Ottawa County Governmental Building Authority, Oklahoma's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Ottawa County Governmental Building Authority, Oklahoma's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Ottawa County Governmental Building Authority, Ottawa County, Oklahoma's internal control over financial reporting.

-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies, or material weaknesses.
-However, as described in the accompanying schedule of findings and questioned costs, we identified certain deficiencies in internal control over financial reporting, describe in the accompanying schedule of findings and questioned costs and questioned costs that we consider to be material weaknesses in internal control over financial reporting.
+Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies, or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
+However, as described in the accompanying schedule of findings and questioned costs, we identified certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings and questioned costs that we consider to be material weaknesses in internal control over financial reporting.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency, 2011-1 described in the accompanying schedule of findings and responses to be material weaknesses.
+We consider the deficiency, 2012-1 and 2012-2, described in the accompanying schedule of findings and responses to be material weaknesses.